 Without further ado, then, let's learn some surreal magic! ✨

-The first thing to be aware of is that in SurrealDB, a record ID has two parts, a table name and a record identifier, which looks like this table:record
+The first thing to be aware of is that in SurrealDB, a record ID has two parts, a table name and a record identifier, which looks like this table:record.

-, a random id is assigned.
+By default, when you create a table, create internet, a random id is assigned.
 This differs from the traditional default of auto-increment or serial IDs you might be used to.

 This allows you to avoid common problems such as: